'Hitler's oak' at How Hill in Ludham cut back

 It is said be the last surviving Hitler oak in the UK.

-The saplings were given to all gold medal winners at the 1936 Olympics and received their nickname because of the Nazi leader's association with the Berlin Games.'So dangerous'
+The saplings were given to all gold medal winners at the 1936 Olympics and received their nickname because of the Nazi leader's association with the Berlin Games.